akuity/awesome-argo/README.md

 * [Ploomber](https://github.com/ploomber/ploomber) helps overcome the challenges of working with Jupyter notebooks and allows teams to develop collaborative, production-ready pipelines using JupyterLab or any text editor.
 * [Seldon](https://github.com/SeldonIO/seldon-core) is an MLOps framework to package, deploy, monitor and manage thousands of production machine learning models.
 * [SQLFlow](https://github.com/sql-machine-learning/sqlflow) extends SQL to support AI and compiles the SQL program to a workflow that runs on Kubernetes.
-* [Hera Workflows](https://github.com/argoproj-labs/hera-workflows) is an Argo Workflows Python SDK that aims to make workflow construction and submission easy and accessible to everyone.

 <a name="books" />